rprebet/maximal_matroids/README.md

 > DM = [[],[], [], [{1,2,3,4},{3,4,5,6},{5,6,7,8},{1,2,7,8},{3,4,7,8}]]
 ```

-Then, it computes all minimal extensions above the matroid encoded by DM, and stores them in mL.
+Then, it computes all minimal extensions above the matroid encoded by `DM`, and stores them in `mL`.
 ```python
 > mL = minimat.minimal_extensions(DM, d, S = [1,2,3,4], v=1, preprocess = False)